leifbr/f5certlabs/docs/class2/module04/lab1.rst

 ----------------

-The default monitor simply tells us the IP address is accessible, but we really don’t know the status of the particular application the node supports.
+The default monitor simply tells us the IP address is accessible, but we really don't know the status of the particular application the node supports.
 We are now going to create a monitor to specifically test the application we are interested in.
 We are going to check our web site and its basic authentication capabilities.